swiftlang/repo-templates/CONTRIBUTING-custom.md

 ### Getting your PR reviewed
 *Insert instructions on how to call to the attention of the reviewers and how to find reviewers.
 Also consider specifying cases for authoring commits and squashes.*

 ### Commit Access
 *Explain any specific information related to granting contributors commit access*

+### Additional Resources
+*Use this space for include the Licence or linking ot the README, Code of Conductor or any other extra links.

+### Contact Information
+*If this repository has key owners and moderators explain that here.
+For serious concerns, consider relaying issues to the [Swift Core Team](https://swift.org/community/#community-structure).*